Burlington East Community Church

 We’re glad you’re here!

-Welcome to the weekly blog for Burlington East Presbyterian Church.
+Welcome to the weekly blog for Burlington East Community Church.

 First things first: feel free to fill in your name instead of Susan.
 John might already be taken.